SpiderInk/frogteam/README.md

         - Is there a standard way I can do this.
 This is a research task for me.

 ## Tasks - On Deck

+- BUG: Answer tab looses context sometimes, needs to have state

+mlflow
+    - experiment setup
+      - You can start a new experiment and the experiment id will be saved with the object
+      - places where the object is used runs will be created and metrics logged
+      - team member
+      - prompt

+- Make a tool for the llm that does a code search, like just use vscode's search to find things in files enabling LLM find/replace

+- Change Team List View to show the Role more prominently than the model
+- We need a way to export markdown more easily, user should be able to click a "Copy" icon to copy the Markdown response.
+- Make a new tool that allows the llm to request the content of a URL be fetched, when its an image we should also base64 it

 - Add try...catch/check for length where .content is used from llm response
 - Add try...catch for tools calls and loh failure in history
 - configuration for a time or token limit by model/team member